CRA Instalment Payments: Interest vs. Penalties

 In the following cases, corporations do not have to pay instalments:

 • New corporations in their first year of operation do not have to make instalment payments until the second year of operation.
-However, for the first year of operation, you have to pay any tax owed on or before your balance-due day for that tax year.
+However, for the first year of operation, you have to pay any tax owed on or before your balance-due day for that tax year, typically 90 days after your year end date.

-• You do not have to make instalment payments on your federal taxes if the total of your taxes payable determined before taking into consideration specified future tax consequences, and prior to the deduction of current-year refundable tax credits, is $3000 or less for either the current or previous year.
+• You do not have to make instalment payments on your federal taxes if the total of your taxes payable is $3000 or less for either the current or previous year.

 • You do not have to make an instalment payment for a tax year that is shorter than one month, or in the case of an eligible small Canadian controlled private corporation, shorter than one quarter.

 Instalment interest is applied to corporations if late or insufficient instalment payments are made.
-When instalment interest is more than $1000, CRA may charge an instalment penalty.
+When instalment interest is more than $1000, CRA will charge an instalment penalty.

 Strategic Business Goal Setting